ccheptea/beautiful-jekyll/_posts/2017-03-21-auto-value-node.md

 Optional.of(car).ifPresent(value -> doSomethingCar(value)));
 ```

-If Java 8 is not an option for you yet (us included), [this little project](https://github.com/aNNiMON/Lightweight-Stream-API) that you may use.
+If Java 8 is not an option for you yet (us included), [this little project](https://github.com/aNNiMON/Lightweight-Stream-API) may cover for it.
 As explained [here](http://www.deadcoderising.com/2015-10-06-java-8-removing-null-checks-with-optional/) we can make our code look a little better:

 ```java
 Optional.of(car).map(Car::driver).map(Driver::club).map(Club::contact).map(Contact::email)
 	.ifPresent(System.out::println);
 ```

 This is a little better.
 However, we access our data a lot and having ``map`` and double colons (::) all over the place, makes me think of a quacking duck trying to survive John Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+So how can we make this code look more elegant and equaly safe?
+We figured it should resemble its original form but magically avoid crashing.

+## A good way

 We use [AutoValue](https://github.com/google/auto/tree/master/value) for maintaining our models and, so far, we're grateful for it.
 With several AutoValue Extensions, and a bit of luck, our models are taken care of.